Let’s talk about wedding thank you note etiquette.

-Also, youâ€™re going to want to get this chore out of the way.
-By setting a reasonable time frame, youâ€™re more likely to not procrastinate.
+In addition, you’ll want to get this chore out of the way.
+By setting a reasonable deadline, you are less likely to procrastinate.

-Bridal shower thank you notes should be sent out more quickly.
-There are less to send, and you won’t be on your honeymoon.
-Aim for 7 – 15 days after the bridal shower.
-And yes, if someone gets you a bridal shower gift, and a wedding gift, you’ll need to send a note for each gift.
+Thank you notes for bridal showers should be sent out more quickly.
+You won’t be on your honeymoon, and there will be fewer letters to send.
+After the bridal shower, wait 7 – 15 days before the wedding.
+Yes, if you receive a bridal shower gift and a wedding gift, you’ll need to write a note for each.

 Anatomy of a Wedding Thank You Note

-Thank the guest for attending (obviously)
+- Thank the guest for attending (obviously)

-Mention the gift they gave, and describe your plans for it
+- Mention the gift they gave, and describe your plans for it

-Mention some sort of personal anecdote
+- Mention some sort of personal anecdote

 This last point is important.
-You don’t want your thank you notes to seem too cookie cutter.
-This can be difficult if youâ€™re writing 100 + notes.
-So, always try to mention something personal either from the wedding, or from your past.
+You don’t want your thank you notes to appear too generic.
+If you’re writing 100 or more notes, this can be difficult.
+So, always mention something personal, either from the wedding or from your past.

 A few examples:

-â€As soon as Tom and I get back from Paris, you and I need to plan another hike.
+You and Terry were really dancing up a storm at the reception.
+I had no idea you had such good moves!
+As soon as Tom and I get back from Paris, you and I need to plan another hike.
 I had such a great time last fall.
 Maybe weâ€™ll see another baby deer!

-Whether or not you enjoy writing thank you notes, you’re going to want to keep organized and have some sort of system to get the notes done on time.
-There just arenâ€™t that many times in your life when youâ€™re obligated to write so many letters at one time.
+Irrespective of whether you enjoy writing thank you notes, you’re going to want to keep organized and have a system to produce them on time.
+You don’t often have to write so many letters at once in your life.

-Create a spread sheet to keep track of everything.
-Put every person or couple that you need to write a note to in the first column.
-Put their wedding gift in the second column.
-And use the third column to indicate whether or not you’ve written and sent their note.
+Keep track of everything with a spreadsheet.
+In the first column, list every person or couple you need to write a note to.
+In the second column, list their wedding gift.
+Use the third column to indicate whether or not you’ve written and sent them a note.

 Organize your supplies.
-Keep all of your stationery, pens (black is best), envelopes, and address book in a designated area.
-Youâ€™ll be well equipped to whip out a few notes when the mood strikes, and by leaving your supplies out, you’ll have a visual reminder to trigger your writing each day.
+Keep all of your stationery, pens (black is best), envelopes, and address book in one place.
+By leaving your supplies out, you’ll have a visual reminder to trigger your writing each day.

 Write a certain number of notes per day.
-Figure out how many days you have until youâ€™d like all the notes to be sent.
+Decide how many days you have until all the notes need to be sent.
 Divide the number of notes you need to write by the number of days.
-This is your bare minimum that you should aim for each day.
+The bare minimum you should aim for every day is this.

-There is nothing worse than feeling like you have to write 50 notes in an afternoon.
-If you and your spouse commit to writing 5 notes each per day, youâ€™ll have more than enough time to get through your list in a timely manner.
+There is nothing worse than feeling as if you have to write 50 notes in one afternoon.
+If you and your spouse write five notes per day, you will have more than enough time to complete your list.